envisioning/vocab/vocab/aeo-answer-engine-optimization.md

 ---
 category: IMPL, DATA
+generality:
+- 0.79
+- 0.765
+- 0.74
+- 0.715
+- 0.69
+- 0.665
+- 0.64
 slug: aeo
 summary: Process of optimizing content to improve its chances of being selected as the direct response by search engines or voice assistants to user queries.
 title: AEO (Answer Engine Optimization)
 ---